couchbaselabs/hands_on_n1ql_v4/content/slide-92.md

-# Part 5 : Querying Objects
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Querying Objects

-## You can not only access attributes (fields) within the object, you can use them in predicates.
+You can not only access attributes (fields) within the object, you can use them in predicates.

 <pre>
 select name, city